ssbc/ssb2-discussion-forum/README.md

 but you might want to content to show the history.
 For this, a special api is needed to request these similar to blobs.

-To make things simple, you can edit your own messages.
+To make things simple, you can only edit your own messages.

 ### Message id